gageracer/edithor/example/uiresult.md

 **Segment 20:** (299 characters)

 "It's a distributed crime network.
 Whoever runs it is using thousands of desperate people to execute complex operations—smuggling, theft, surveillance, evidence tampering.
-We're all criminals and we don't even know what crimes we're committing."
+We're all criminals and we don't even know what crimes we're committing.".
 "Who runs it?"
 I asked.
 TaskerX pulled out a laptop.

 **Segment 21:** (222 characters)